Medically reviewed by Dr. Temitope Rude, MD

 Why Does UTI Cause Confusion in the Elderly?

 Although we understand a lot about urinary tract infections, doctors still don’t fully understand why UTIs trigger confusion in seniors.
-More research will help determine exactly why some seniors become confused.
+More research will help determine exactly why some older adults become confused.
 Still, a previous study conducted at Cedars-Sinai by a team headed by Dr. Shouri Lahiri, director of the hospital’s Neurosciences Critical Care Unit and Neurocritical Care Research unit, provides a good starting point for future investigations.

 Common Causes of UTI in Older Adults